for Sunday 5th February 1967

 Baby Loot Page One POF 013

-On the above-mentioned picture sleeve, Baby Come Closer is being promoted as the 'A' side (Hansa 19354 AT) rather than Baby, as is the case with the single released in Holland (Fontana YF 27876) The Record Collector Price Guide also lists Baby Come Closer as its 'A'.
-However, the Page One promotional advertisement (right, courtesy of Brian Long) shows the positions reversed.
-Perhaps Larry Page changed his mind about which was the stronger side.
+In the blurb for the German release, Baby Come Closer is promoted as the 'A' side (Hansa 19354 AT) rather than Baby, as is also the case with the single released in Holland (Fontana YF27876) The Record Collector Price Guide also lists Baby Come Closer as the UK 'A' and this was the side that Radio Caroline placed in the Caroline Countdown of Sound.
+Baby Come Closer entered the Countdown of Sound on March 4th and spent three weeks in the lower-end of the 50-single Caroline chart.

 Penny Lane/Strawberry Fields Forever Beatles